By Kim Kowsky

 When Santa Monica Hospital opened its doors to patients, after a year of construction, on July 26, 1926, the local newspaper, The Outlook, hailed the three-story, 60-bed hospital as a "remarkable and modern feat of workmanship."

-Indeed, just as the newly refurbished UCLA Medical Center, Santa Monica is on the leading edge of modern medicine today, the original Santa Monica Hospital of 85 years ago boasted its own technological surprises.
+Indeed, just as the newly refurbished UCLA Health - Santa Monica Medical Center is on the leading edge of modern medicine today, the original Santa Monica Hospital of 85 years ago boasted its own technological surprises.

 The hospital was considered especially "up to the minute" for having radio connections in every room at a time when the first major network radio broadcast was still several months away.
 There also were utility plugs, reading lamps and hot-and-cold running water.
 An Otis elevator spacious enough to accommodate beds carried patients and nurses to the roof to enjoy "the healing rays of the sun" and views of Catalina Island.